 Australia needs an integrated approach to developing a workforce in genomic medicine to minimise duplication of effort, leverage existing resources and support good clinical and ethical practice.

-The ‘Genomics workforce, education and ethics’ research program will apply quantitative and qualitative methods to identify the current landscape with respect to workforce education and training, patient understanding and ethics.
+The ‘Genomics workforce, education and ethics’ research program is applying quantitative and qualitative methods to identify the current landscape with respect to workforce education and training, patient understanding and ethics.

 Outcomes from this research program will inform the development and delivery of training programs for genetic and genomic education by our partners and other providers of relevant education and training in Australia.

-We will carry out research to understand the patient perspective on genomic testing, determine the ethical, legal and policy issues regarding data sharing, and conduct a theoretical ethical analysis of genomic testing.
+We are, in addition, carrying out research to understand the patient perspective on genomic testing, determine the ethical, legal and policy issues regarding data sharing, and conduct a theoretical ethical analysis of genomic testing.